Hydrocephalus in Adults

 Complications of a Shunt and an ETV

 When things are going well, it’s easy to put the concerns about hydrocephalus and the complications that come with it out of your mind.
 However, shunts can malfunction or become infected and this requires a shunt revision, which requires brain surgery.
 An ETV can close at any time and put an individual in an emergency situation.
-It is critical to understand the signs and symptoms of shunt failure or the closure of an ETV.

 Seeking immediate medical attention can identify a resolvable complication and enable you or your family member to avoid brain damage or even death.